What is the civic integration process?

 You will attend group sessions organised by the municipality.
 During these sessions, you will learn about working in the Netherlands.
 You will learn what sort of jobs are available and what their requirements are here.
 You will also learn how to apply for a job in the Netherlands, for example by writing a letter and going for an interview.
 The goal is for you to be able to find a job later.

-You will finish this module with an interview with your contact person.
+Once you have finished all the sessions, you will have an interview with your contact person at the municipality.
 You will talk about what you have learned and what sort of work you would like to do.
 Your contact person can help you find a job.

 Do you already have a job and enough work experience?
 Then you may not need to attend these sessions.
 You should talk to your contact person about this.